Akella17/prakhar-agarwal.github.io/_pages/projects.md

 <hr>

 ### Handwriting Synthesis
-* Demonstrates how LSTM networks can be used to generate complex sequences with long range structure.
-Based on work in Alex Graves et al., 2013.
-This work was done as a part of lyrebird.ai challenge.
+* Mixture distribution parameterized using an LSTM network (Mixture Density Network) to generate realistic cursive handwriting, demonstrating the ability of recurrent neural networks to capture long-range structure.

 ### Language Identification
-* Train a character-level LSTM model for language identification over DSLCC-v2.0 dataset.
+* Character-level LSTM model for language identification based on Stanford Language Identification Engine(SLIDE).
-* Inspired from work done in Stanford Language Identification Engine (SLIDE).

-### Voice Style Transfer
-* Extending the work of Gatys et al.on neural artistic style transfer to audio signals.<br>
-* Uses siamese network with triplet loss function.

 ### Disentangled Learning in β-Variatonal Auto-Encoders
-* Baseline: Implementing the β-VAE paper of DeepMind to extract disentangled factors from dsprites dataset.<br>
-* Balancing the trade-off between disentanglement and reconstruction fidelity by adjusting the hyperparameter β. <br>
+* { Balanced the trade-off between learning disentangled representations and reconstruction fidelity by adjusting the hyperparameter β to extract disentangled factors from dsprites dataset. <br>
-* Disentanglement helps with zero-shot inference and faster knowledge transfer to new tasks.
+* Achieved more robust disentangling at a higher reconstruction fidelity using the modified objective function that performs a controlled increase of encoding capacity.

 ### Face Recognition with One-Shot Learning
-* Used one-shot learning to build a face recognition system.<br>
+*  Used a siamese network with triplet loss function to recognize faces from a single example.
-* Transfers selected speaker’s features like pitch and timbre across speech signals.

 ### Art Generation with Neural Style Transfer
-* Implementation of Gatys et al. paper on neural style transfer.<br>
-* Blends low level features of style image with high level features of context image.
+* Generated artwork of high perceptual quality by blending low-level features and high-level features of two images.

 ### Trigger Word Detection
-* Detects trigger words from continuous audio stream using LSTM.<br>
+* Used a stacked LSTM network to detect trigger words from a continuous audio stream.
-* Uses CTC cost for speech recognition.

 ### Debiasing Word Embeddings
-* Word embeddings can often represent gender, ethnicity, age and other biases of the text used to train the model.
-Debiasing is performed on word embeddings to remove observed biases.
-Based on work by Bolukbasi et al., 2016.
+* Eliminated common biases in word embeddings such as gender, age, etc., emerging from unbalanced training sets.

 ## Mentored Projects
 <hr>